 It's a rare instance when a junior high school yearbook has implications on the social history of a city so when you see it, it’s pretty amazing; the winter 1937 edition of the John Burroughs Junior High School yearbook, Burr, is one such anomaly.

 Born in Louisiana in 1922, Rolland J. Curtis came to Los Angeles with his wife in 1946 after serving in the Marines during WWII.

 Former City Librarian Charles F. Lummis approached the Library Board of Directors in October of 1905 and recommended that a system of collecting autographs be put in place:

 During the Middle Ages and the early modern era, owning a book was a rare and precious thing.

-The Liberator is an early 20th-century Los Angeles African American newspaper, whose owner and editor, Jefferson Lewis Edmonds, was born enslaved and spent twenty years in bondage before Emancipation.
+The Liberator is an early 20th-century Los Angeles African American newspaper, whose owner and editor, Jefferson Lewis Edmonds, was formerly enslaved and spent twenty years in bondage before Emancipation.

-Next week marks the 129th Rose Parade®.
+New Year's Day marks the 130th Rose Parade®.
 Going strong since 1890, it’s been showcasing our beautiful Southern California weather and foliage to viewers around the country and the world.
 It all began when Pasadena Valley Hunt Club member Professor Charles F.

 Thanksgiving in Los Angeles 100 years ago was an interesting affair.
-World War I was raging on overseas and most institutions were supporting the war effort either by rationing food supplies, or sending supplies “Over There.”
+World War I was over, but troops were still stationed overseas, and most institutions continued to support the effort either by rationing food, or sending supplies “Over There.”